 Medication errors without clinical consequences are not ARs/AEs.
 However, it is important to record the occurrence or potential occurrence of a medication error.
 Select a term that is closest to the description of medication error reported.

+Intercepted medication error.
+For the purposes of term selection and analysis of MedDRA-coded data, an intercepted medication error refers to the situation where a medication error has occurred, but is prevented from reaching the patient or consumer.
+The intercepted error term should reflect the stage at which the error occurred, rather than the stage at which it was intercepted.

 If a medication error report specifically states that there were no clinical consequences, the preferred option is to select only a term for the medication error.
 Alternatively, a term for the medication error and the additional LLT No adverse effect can be selected (see Section 3.21).

 Example